tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Explicit conversion operators

 The `explicit` keyword can now be applied to conversion operators.
 It prevents using those conversion functions in implicit conversions.
-**Note**: Language contexts that specifically need a boolean value (the conditions of if-statements and loops, and operands to the logical operators) count as explicit conversions
+**Note**: Language contexts that specifically need a boolean value (the conditions of if-statements and loops, and operands to the logical operators) count as explicit conversions!

 ### Template aliases